domagojl/PRRI-MODE7/README.md

 # Credits

-This game is based on [Stanislav Petrov's implementation](https://github.com/StanislavPetrovV/Mode7) licensed under the MIT license.

-Some of the used graphics have been generated using AI (DALL-E).
+All of the used graphics have been generated using AI (DALL-E).